do phone calls with your parents leave you feeling frustrated?

 You probably imagine an awkward, cold, "all-purpose community room" in the back of a strip mall.
 With bad coffee and a 12-step vibe.
 (No shade, 12-step.)

 But guess what?
-You already know the benefits of group.
+You already know the benefits of finding a group.

 You've spent your life feeling like an outsider.
 How does it feel when you meet someone who gets it?